ncredinburgh/JavaForSmallTeams/style/1600_keep_your_code_dry.md

 Things are a little trickier when we have similar but not identical logic.

-Although it is quick and easy, the worse thing we can do is copy and paste.
+Although it is quick and easy, the worst thing we can do is copy and paste.

 **Terrible**
 ```java